rwieruch/blog_robinwieruch_content/react-firebase-mobx-tutorial.md

 ### Exercises:

-* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-mobx-firebase-authentication/tree/8338a1b1f9c42898f374fe99609495bd28accd3c" %}}
+* Confirm your {{% a_blank "source code for the last section" "http://bit.ly/2VmStNa" %}}

 {{% chapter_header "Manage Firebase's Users in MobX's User Store" "firebase-users-mobx-store" %}}

 We have implemented the session management with the authenticated user with MobX instead of React's local state and context API.
 Next, we will migrate the user management over to MobX.
 The users are mainly used in the AdminPage component's UserList and UserItem components.
-They are also used in the HomePage component for associating them with messages, but we will deal with later.
 Our goal here is to navigate from UserList to UserItem with React Router without loosing the state of the users.
 The UserList component fetches and shows a list of users, the UserItem component fetches and shows a single user entity.
 If the data is already available in the MobX user store, we only need to keep track of new data with the realtime feature of the Firebase database.
 We begin with the UserList component:

 {{< highlight javascript "hl_lines=3 4 13 15 16 17" >}}
 import React, { Component } from 'react';